 JIF works as an approximation of the average citation score per citable article in a journal.
 A JIF of 1.0 means that the articles published in the journal the two preceding years, on average, have been cited one time.
-A JIF of 2.5 means that the articles published in the journal the two preceding years, on average, have been cited two and half times.
+A JIF of 2.5 means that the articles published in the journal the two preceding years, on average, have been cited two and a half times.

 - 5 Year Impact Factor

 The 5-year IF works in the same way as the JIF but instead you count the citations for the five preceding years.
-This indicator is commonly used within some areas, such as the social sciences, psychology, and mathematics, since within these areas it usually takes longer time for articles to be cited.
+This indicator is commonly used within some areas, such as the social sciences, psychology, and mathematics since within these areas it usually takes longer time for articles to be cited.

 - Eigenfactor Score

-Eigenfactor Score is based on the number of times articles in a journal published the lates five years have been cited based on a particular JCR year (for example, 2016).
-The indicator considers from which journals the citations come so that citations from journals that themselves are highly cited are weighted higher than those that come from journal that are cited less.
+Eigenfactor Score is based on the number of times articles in a journal published the latest five years have been cited based on a particular JCR year (for example, 2016).
+The indicator considers from which journals the citations come so that citations from journals that themselves are highly cited are weighted higher than those that come from a journal that is cited less.
 Citations from the same journal are not taken into account which means that the Eigenfactor Score is not affected by a journal's self-citations.
 The Eigenfactor Score intends to consider the different citation cultures of different scientific disciplines.

 - Article Influence Score